-Body percussion maestro Ollie Tunmer speaks to Alex Stevens about teaching the teachers, ahead of an appearance later this year at the Music & Drama Education Expo in Manchester
+Body percussion maestro Ollie Tunmer speaks to Alex Stevens about teaching the teachers, ahead of a workshop at 2019’s Music & Drama Education Expo in London

 Ollie Tunmer’s choice of name for his percussion education business is certainly apt – it’s a key part of his teaching methods that the music doesn’t stop, even if everything might feel like it’s not going to plan – but it also functions as a positive metaphor for teachers in what can feel like an everchanging teaching landscape.

 In January 2016, Tunmer formed Beat Goes On as an outlet for his work as an all-round percussion workshop leader, specialising in samba and Stomp-style body percussion.
 And ‘it’s going very well,’ he says.
 ‘I’m not sure whether calling it a name rather than “OllieTunmer.com” has any psychological difference, but it’s certainly worked.
 As the company has developed, not only have I been able to employ people on a freelance basis – to join me for bigger jobs, or to provide other skills and specialisms – but we don’t turn away any enquiries now.
 I’ve got a team of experienced facilitators ready to go.’

 Despite it having been around for centuries – and, more recently, with the phenomenal success of Anna Meredith’s Connect It, one of the first set of BBC Ten Pieces – there is still a residual perception of body percussion as being ‘just clapping and stomping’, says Tunmer.
 In fact, it is a versatile, lowcost, energising weapon that teachers of all types should have in their arsenal.